OBOAcademy/obook/docs/tutorial/dosdp-overview.md

   anatomy: "'anatomical entity'"
 ```

 The var name (anatomy) corresponds to a column name in the table (TSV file) used in combination with this template, to generate new terms based on the template.
-The range specifies what type of term is allowed in this column - in this case 'anatomical entity' (UBERON:0001062) or one of its subclasses, e.g.-
+The range specifies what type of term is allowed in this column - in this case 'anatomical entity' (UBERON:0001062; as specified in the dictionary) or one of its subclasses, e.g.-

 | anatomy |
 |--|